 1. The 10 Second Pause

-The '10 second pause' is a technique that can be easily taught and used anywhere multiple times a day to allow you to reset your mind and not become overwhelmed.
-Here's how to do it:
+The '10 second pause' is a technique that you can easily teach.
+It can be used anywhere multiple times a day to allow people to reset your minds and not become overwhelmed.

 - Put both feet flat on the floor and sit up straight

-- Breathe in slowly and deeply to the count of five, expanding your abdomen as you do so (place one hand on your belly button if this help, you should feel your tummy move and your hand move outwards)
+- Breathe in slowly and gently through the nose to the count of five, expanding your abdomen as you do so (place one hand on your belly button if this help, you should feel your tummy move and your hand move outwards)

 - Breathe out slowly, again to the count of five, taking notice of the stretch in your spine